 A dependent spouse or common-law spouse of a deceased worker could be eligible for a range of benefits.
 Remarriage has no effect on these benefits.
+Learn more at wcbsask.com/spousal-benefits.

-• Earnings loss benefits
+Earnings loss benefits

 A dependent spouse may be paid monthly spousal benefits equal to 90 per cent of the deceased worker's average net weekly earnings.
 These benefits are paid for up to five years or until the youngest child turns 16, regardless of other earnings.
 If a dependent child is a full-time student at a high school or post-secondary school, benefit payments will continue until the child turns 18.
 Benefits are adjusted every year to keep up with the Consumer Price Index.
+For more information, visit wcbsask.com/earnings-lossbenefits.